Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-learning.md

 Coach learners as they practice and solve problems.

 **Outcome**
-Learners gain skill through active effort and timely guidance.
+Learners gain skills through active effort and timely guidance.

 Chapter: The Learning Environment - The Role of the Instructor